wotakumoe/wotaku/Glossary/general.md

 ![Mizuno Kaede](/static/glossary/General/nyandere.png)

 ==- Sadodere
 Character(s) that indulge in the manipulation of their crush's feelings and humiliating them.
 They are cold, violent and merciless to others, hence making them difficult to connect with others.
-The are also sadistic due to finding job joy in inflicting pain to their crush.
+The are also sadistic due to finding joy in inflicting pain to their crush.
 Example: [Nagatoro from Don`t Toy with Me, Miss Nagatoro](https://anidb.net/anime/15622){target="_blank"}

 ![Nagatoro](/static/glossary/General/Sadodere.png)